Welcome!

 Research also suggests that performing static, low-angle squats can be beneficial to people with arthritis.

-Frequently used in rehabilitation plans after injuries, this exercise may also aid in pain relief and increased range of motion.
+Frequently used in rehabilitation plans after injuries, this exercise may also aid in knee pain relief and increased range of motion.

 How to Perform a Squat